SharveshSelva/pulselink/README.md

 <summary><b>Design decisions</b></summary>

 **Protocol & checksum**
 - **RFC-1071 ones'-complement checksum** ("the IP checksum"): cheap (add + carry-fold + complement), endian-defined, catches all single-bit and most burst errors.
-Not cryptographic — guards against line noise, not tampering.
-Its self-verifying property is exercised directly by the unit test.
+Its verified directly by the unit test.
 - **`protocol.h` has no networking dependency.** Byte-swapping happens at call sites so the identical header compiles on the ESP32 and Linux.
 A `_Static_assert` on every struct size means a stray padding byte breaks the build instead of corrupting the wire.

 **Server concurrency**